 How to Start Losing Weight After 40

-I have so many articles on losing weight with intermittent fasting on my website (you can use my search too), I wanted to make this one a bit different.
-In this section, I am going to give you an overview of the main points I share in all these articles.
-You could say this post will be the all-be-all of my tips on weight loss with intermittent fasting.
-Of course, it will all address women over 40 in particular by including ideas to maintain your hormonal function and create sustainable habits.
+I have so many articles on losing weight with intermittent fasting on my website (you can use my search, too) that I wanted to make this slightly different.
+In this section, I will give you an overview of the main points I share in all these articles.
+This post will be all my tips on weight loss with intermittent fasting.
+Of course, it will all address women over 40 by including ideas to maintain their hormonal function and create sustainable habits.

 Three Simple Steps To Start Losing Weight After 40

-Let’s start with my easiest and simples tips you can start implementing today to lose weight without constantly feeling deprived:
+Let’s start with my easy and simple tips you can start implementing today to lose weight without constantly feeling deprived:

 - Two 5-day modified fasts: I mentioned modified fasting already.
-I recommend that you start with one before trying any kind of intermittent fasting.
+I recommend starting with one before trying any intermittent fasting.
 It will kickstart healing your body and give you more confidence in the power of fasting to reach your health goals.
 Do one modified fast and another one next month.
-I offer many free meal plans and you can also join my private Facebook group to get my soup meal plan as well as additional fasting support.
+I offer many free meal plans, and you can also join my private Facebook group to get my soup meal plan and additional fasting support.

-- Exercise: Of course staying active and increasing your muscle mass in extremely important.
+- Exercise: Staying active and increasing your muscle mass is critical.
 However, I don’t want you to put too much stress on your body with prolonged and intense workouts.
 Favor workouts that build strength and endurance.

-AS you can see, losing weight after 40 doesn’t have to be complicated.
-However, some issues might come up and this is what I am going to address next.
+As you can see, losing weight after 40 doesn’t have to be complicated.
+However, some issues might come up, and this is what I will address next.